aicrafted/research/README.md

-# deep-research
-AI deep research docs
+# AI research docs
+Just for informational purposes.
+AI can make mistakes so recheck facts before using.